IBM-Cloud/docs/services/vpn/index.md

 	* **IPSec Policy**: Name of the IPSec policy
 	* **Keep Alive Timeout**: Timeout value in seconds after which the session is terminated.
 Default value: 120.
 Range: 6-86400
 4. Select **SAVE**.

+**Note:** You will see a ***pending create*** message when the connection is being established.
+When you see this message, refresh the screen a few times to see the connection active message.

+**Important:** If you are using a web application, you must bind the web application to the Docker container you are using.
+This binding is required for the traffic to pass through the IPSec VPN tunnel.

 #### IKE and IPSec Policy Configuration